Image Pop Up

 Sports are a fun way to stay active while spending time with your friends or family.
 Still, activity always poses a risk for injury—especially if you’re doing intense workouts or have previous injuries.
 While the long-term health benefits of playing sports and working out are far greater than the risk for injury, injuries still happen, and they can take us out of our favorite activities for a while to heal.

 If you’ve experienced a sports or workout-related injury, you know there’s an emotional pain of not being able to play your sport on top of the physical pain.
-Laser therapy has been shown to help athletes—professional and recreational—reduce their pain from injury and heal soft tissue injury faster.
+Laser therapy has been shown to help athletes — professional and recreational — reduce their pain from injury and heal soft tissue injury faster.
 Faster recovery = more playing time.

-Laser Therapy for Common Athletic Injuries
+Laser Therapy for Common Sports Injuries

 Subacromial Impingement Syndrome